zfiggueroa/opt-out/README.md

 * ffmpeg

 ## PROFILE
-if you want to run is as command add the following line inside your sh profile:
+If you want to run it as command add an `alias` inside your sh profile.

-~/.bash_profile

 `alias opt-out="/path/to/opt-out.sh"`

-Now you can run it from any terminal:
+Now you can run it from terminal.

 `$ opt-out yt`
 ## BUGS
-currently `yt-dlp` sometimes fails downloading tiktok channels metadata so you have to run again `opt-out tt`
+Currently `yt-dlp` sometimes fails downloading tiktok users metadata so you have to run again `opt-out tt` if a channel fails to download.